Parametric measures of variability induced by risk measures: Definitions

-Below we list three parametric families of risk measures which are popular in risk management (e.g., \cite{EPRWB14} and \cite{EKT15}).
-We define two versions of quantiles and ES for notational convenience. \begin{enumerate}[(i)] \item The right-quantile (right VaR): for $p\in (0,1)$, The left-quantile (left VaR): for $p\in (0,1)$, \item The ES: for $p\in (0,1)$, The left-ES: for $p\in (0,1)$, \item The expectile: for $p\in (0,1)$, \end{enumerate} In the above risk measures, $Q_p$ and $Q^{-}_p$ are finite on $\X$, and $\ES_p$, $\ES_p^{-}$ and $\ex_p$ are finite on $L^1$.
-We only define expectiles on $L^1$ as generalizing expectiles beyond $L^1$ is not natural; on the other hand, $ES$ can be defined naturally on a set larger than $L^1$ by taking possibly infinite values.
+Value at Risk (VaR), Expected Shortfall (ES) and expectiles are very popular financial risk measures (see e.g.~\cite{EPRWB14} and \cite{EKT15}).
+We recall the basic definitions below. \begin{enumerate}[(i)] \item The right-VaR (right-quantile): for $p\in (0,1)$, The left-VaR (left-quantile): for $p\in (0,1)$, \item The ES: for $p\in (0,1)$, The left-ES: for $p\in (0,1)$, \item The expectile: for $p\in (0,1)$, \end{enumerate} In the above, $Q_p$ and $Q^{-}_p$ are finite on $L^0$, while $\ES_p$, $\ES_p^{-}$ and $\ex_p$ are finite on $L^1$.
+We only define expectiles on $L^1$ since generalizing them beyond $L^1$ is not natural; on the other hand, $\ES$ can be naturally defined on a set larger than $L^1$ by taking possibly infinite values.